Friday, June 21, 2024

 All the more remarkable considering her background which, like all cruelty cases, was not devulged.
 As a volunteer, however, I had “contacts” like Cynthia who, witholding names (to my disappointment), told me that a case of criminal neglect was called in.
 As in "Houston Cops," on 22 October 2010, investigators went to the address with Constable Christine Kendrick and seized three Dogs.
 All had been confined in darkness, without access to water or food, living in their own feces, clearly destined to die by starvation.
 One was already dead, the other died on arrival at HSPCA, and "Johnson" was barely alive.
 Normally, in her condition she would have been euthanized to spare further suffering, but she had to serve as “evidence” for the arraignment and court case.
 Unable to eat on her own anymore, Johnson clung to life thanks to fluids and soft food intubation.
 The crime had occurred within Houston city limits.

-Because the SPCA clinic provides no long-term care, cages are few and too small for a large dog to stand and walk, Johnson was placed on the adoption line on 16 November, woefully too soon.
+Because the SPCA clinic provides no long-term care, cages are few and too small for a large dog to stand and walk, lacking a fostering volunteer Johnson was placed on the adoption line on 16 November, woefully too soon.

 And there I met her while lookin for Dogs to walk: a black skeleton standing in the center of her kennel and shaking like a leaf.
 Her eyes anticipating more evil to come.
 As a volunteer I had seen the outcome of human cruelty and stupidity on many other beings; sights I’ll never unsee, and Johnson was among the worst.
 She needed an advocate – me.